Harsh-Rai-98/Stock-Market-Prediction-Web-App-using-Machine-Learning-And-Sentiment-Analysis/README.md

 # Project Overview

-In this project, we'll predict the price of the S&P 500 stock market index.
+In this project, we'll predict the price of the S&P500 stock market index.

 ### Project Steps